-Over the next several years, we expect to incur significant expenses in connection with our current operations and the servicing and repayment of our outstanding debt obligations.
-Accordingly, we will need to obtain substantial additional funding for these efforts and for the continued repayment of our outstanding term loans through the March 2020 maturity date; we would seek to obtain this funding through the sale of equity, the incurrence of debt, and/or other sources, including potential collaborations.
+Over the next several years, we expect to incur significant expenses in connection with our current operations.
+Accordingly, we will need to obtain substantial additional funding for these efforts; we would seek to obtain this funding through the sale of equity, the incurrence of debt, and/or other sources, including potential collaborations.
 Ultimately, we may be unable to raise additional funds or enter into such other arrangements when needed, on favorable terms, or at all.
 If we fail to raise additional capital or enter into such arrangements as, and when, needed, we could be forced to:

-- · significantly delay, scale back, or discontinue our operations, development programs, and/or any future commercialization efforts: - relinquish, or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves; - seek collaborators for one or more of our product candidates at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available; or - cease operations altogether.
+- significantly delay, scale back, or discontinue our operations, development programs, and/or any future commercialization efforts; - relinquish, or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves; - seek collaborators for one or more of our product candidates at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available; or - · cease operations altogether.